YewXuan98/50.007Project2021/README.md

 b_{i, y_i, y_{i-1}} = \max_{y_{i-2}} b_{i-1, y_{i-1}, y_{i-2}} e(x_i | y_i) t(y_i | y_{i-1}, y_{i-2})
 \]

+In addition, we no longer try to handle unknown words in the same way as before.
+This is because there are a lot more values tagged as `O` than there are for instance `I-negative`, and because we estimate the emission parameters for unknown words as `e("#UNK" | Y) = 1/Count(Y)` the parameter `e("#UNK#" | O)` is a lot less than the parameter `e("#UNK" | I-negative)`.
+In practice there is not much reason for the assignment of these scores, and by handling each of them as "impossible" cases (as explained in part 2/3) we are effectively assigning them the same emission parameters for each possible tag.
+We have found that our F values increase quite dramatically due to this change, as realistically we should expect that most unknown values should be tagged as `O` (rather than as the other tags, which are much rarer).

-We found that by doing this, our Sentiment F scores improve by about 0.2 in their evaluation of both the ES and RU development sets.
+Our Sentiment F scores improve on part 2 by about 0.2 in their evaluation of both the ES and RU development sets.

 ```
 # ES